amitsdr07/trading-automation/README.md

 # 🤖 Trading Automation

-An open-source project for building an **automated trading system** that connects to broker APIs, executes strategies, and manages risk with minimal human intervention.
+An open-source project for building an **automated trading system** that connects to broker APIs, executes strategies, analyzes market data, and manages risk with minimal human intervention.

 ---